 Variants as follows;

-Protected Mobility; in addition to 2 crew the protected mobility variant would carry 4 personnel and a remote weapon station with a GPMG or similar.
+Protected Mobility; in addition to 2 crews the protected mobility variant would carry 4 personnel and a remote weapon station with a GPMG or similar.
 The third crew seat (gunner) would normally remain unfilled although could be used for an extra passenger if needed.

-Scout; the scout variant is the main event and equipped with a remote turret, something similar if not identical to the GIAT TOUTATIS that mounts the 40mm CTA in a 1.5 tonne package, details here, here.
+Scout; the scout variant is the main event and equipped with a remote turret, something similar if not identical to the GIAT TOUTATIS that mounts the 40mm CTA in a 1.5-tonne package, details here, here.
 The turret carries 68 rounds in three natures with an elevation of -10 to +45 degrees.

-Behind the turret would be an under armour elevating mast mounted sensor such as the Thales ROTAS on the Jackal ISTAR would supplement the turret mounted sensors.
+Behind the turret would be an under armour elevating mast-mounted sensor such as the Thales ROTAS on the Jackal ISTAR would supplement the turret-mounted sensors.
 A more robust mast might also be used to mount acoustic, radar and NBC detectors.
 The ability to utilise the vehicle sensors and communications from off-board should be considered a key capability and a small quadcopter type UAV would enhance sensor coverage and allow the vehicle to stand off potential hazard zones.

-Overwatch and Fire Support; this role seems to have been dropped from the new FRES variants but if we are to operate in moderate to high threat environments the lighter weight scout and protected mobility variants that will still need some form of anti armour overwatch.
-This might be provided by a combination of attack helicopter, fast air and even something like future concepts like the Fireshadow loitering munitions.
+Overwatch and Fire Support; this role seems to have been dropped from the new FRES variants but if we are to operate in moderate to high threat environments the lighter weight scout and protected mobility variants that will still need some form of anti-armour overwatch.
+This might be provided by a combination of an attack helicopter, fast air and even something like future concepts like the Fireshadow loitering munitions.
 However, against a competent enemy or in extreme weather these might not be available or effective so organic fire support will be needed.
-The original overwatch TRACER concept of 4 Hellfire class weapons still has value and this might be supplemented with the Lightweight Modular Missile for variable effects and non line of sight operation.
+The original overwatch TRACER concept of 4 Hellfire class weapons still has value and this might be supplemented with the Lightweight Modular Missile for variable effects and non-line of sight operation.

 A more robust elevating mast like that from Falck Schmidt might be used to loft both a sensor payload but also a low recoil automatic weapon.
-Instead of an elevating mast we might even make use of the innovative articulating boom lift platforms used for work access, these have the advantage of not just going up and down.
+Instead of an elevating mast, we might even make use of the innovative articulating boom lift platforms used for work access, these have the advantage of not just going up and down.
 The ability to elevate a sensor or move it laterally are obvious in an urban environment but combine this with a weapon for plunging fires makes it particularly interesting in this context.

 Combat in urban areas will be increasingly challenging as our infantry numbers decrease.

-An even more interesting thought for an elevated mast mounted weapon is the Rheinmetall RMK30 recoilless revolver cannon.
-Firing 30mm ammunition it has been trialled on the Wiesel and even proposed for a mast mounted weapon for submarines.
+An even more interesting thought for an elevated mast-mounted weapon is the Rheinmetall RMK30 recoilless revolver cannon.
+Firing 30mm ammunition it has been trialled on the Wiesel and even proposed for a mast-mounted weapon for submarines.

-Electronic Support, in the section above I mentioned the possibility of exploiting civilian satellite, private mobile radio, cellular, Wimax and WiFi networks that will inevitably remain in use during most stages of an operation.
+Electronic Support, in the section above I mentioned the possibility of exploiting civilian satellite, private mobile radio, cellular, WiMAX and WiFi networks that will inevitably remain in use during most stages of an operation.
 Because these networks use relatively low power transmissions and if an airborne platform is not available the best method of intercept is to be in relatively close proximity.
 This means stealth and the ability to power collection and analysis systems like Roke Resolve.
 The MoD has purchased a number of portable systems from Roke, based on the Resolve system, under project SEER for electronic surveillance and electronic attack.

 Based on the protected mobility version this would support space for two operators and analysis workstations.

 Others; if you look at pictures for the original FRES or SEP concepts it seems the designers have let their imaginations run riot with everything from tethered aerostats to ambulances.
 From a standardisation perspective this of course makes a great deal of sense but in many other ways, there are too many compromises.
 If we look, for example, at repair and recovery, the small size compromises capacity and capabilities.
-Would it make sense for the more combat oriented versions to use the common base platform but the secondary roles carried out by another vehicle?
+Would it make sense for the more combat-oriented versions to use the common base platform but the secondary roles carried out by another vehicle?